excsn/fibre/ioc/API_REFERENCE.md

 The library uses two main strategies for handling resolution failures in **both** container types:

-1.  **Panicking**: This is the default behavior when using the `resolve!` macro.
-It is designed for "fail-fast" scenarios where a dependency is considered essential for the application to run.
+1.  **Panicking (for required dependencies)**: This is the behavior when using the `resolve!` and `resolve_from!` macros.
+It is designed for "fail-fast" scenarios where a dependency is essential for the application to run.
     *   **Missing Service**: Panics with a message like `"Failed to resolve required service: ..."`.
     *   **Circular Dependency**: Panics with a message like `"Circular dependency detected while resolving service: ..."`.
-This check is always active, even for the non-panicking `get` method.

-2.  **Fallible `Option`**: The `container.get()` and `local_container.get()` methods return an `Option`.
-They will return `None` if a service is not found, allowing for graceful handling of optional dependencies.
-Note that they will still panic in the case of a circular dependency.
+2.  **Fallible `Option` (for optional dependencies)**: The `maybe_resolve!` and `maybe_resolve_from!` macros are the primary tools for this pattern.
+They return `None` if a service is not found, allowing for graceful handling.
+These macros are built upon the underlying `container.get()` methods, which provide the same fallible behavior.

+Note that a circular dependency will *always* cause a panic, even when using non-panicking resolution macros or methods.